PEP 770 – Improving measurability of Python packages with Software Bill-of-Materials

 The Sbom-File

-is an optional Core Metadata field.
+is a new optional Core Metadata field.
 Each instance contains a

-string representation of the path of an SBOM document.
-The path is located
+string representation of the path to an SBOM document.
+The path is specified

-within the project source tree, relative to the project root directory.
+relative to the root SBOM directory for all project types.
 It is a

 multi-use field that MAY appear zero or more times and each instance lists the